 The cost of this project would be negligible because the APIs along with the platforms to utilize these languages are free.
 There will also be no vendors or special training needed.
+We will host our service on Amazon Web Services, which is not a free service, but it does begin free so we will not need to make a purchase unless we exceed a certain amount of computations.
+This is highly unlikely during our testing and would only occur after gathering a real user base.

-Preliminary Project Design:
+Final Project Design:

-Back End Software:
+• Back End Software:

 Because our project will include lots of user interaction with our web application, we are creating an extensive front and back end in our software to create something that is highly functional but also easy for the user to interact with.
 When user data is needed or user data is produced, the front end will offload the processing work to the back end by sending requests to our back end API.
 This will be handled through the REST standard for requests.
 The back end will handle data processing and communication with the database.
 This separation of concerns is a key point of our design.
 This will leave the front end free to focus on fast rendering speeds and streaming the music.
 Our back end service will be written in Python and there will be three divisions of labor: the API which handles requests and sends responses, the main business logic which will handle all data processing, and the DAO (Data Access Object) which will send and receive data from the database.
 The database will most likely be PostgreSQL.
-We will have locally hosted testing databases, but the official one will likely be hosted on AWS servers.
+We will have locally hosted testing databases, but the official one will be hosted on AWS servers.

-This architecture is a

-3-tier model with an
+This architecture is a 3-tier model with an added 3rd

-added 3rd party API

-configuration that enables

-access to a user's

-streaming service of choice.
+party API configuration that enables access to a user's streaming service of choice.
 To circumnavigate some limitations with some of the streaming service API's involved, the database is used to store playlists associated with a user's account in said streaming service.
 For example, if a Spotify user wants to create playlists that belong to an Apple Music account, the search feature will look through the database and retrieve the playlists in a JSON package that can be used to generate a playlist in the user's library for their usage.